-Daisy Waites, a new Account Coordinator at Touchdown PR UK, talks about her initial thoughts on cybersecurity, with reference to CEO James Carter’s recent interview in The Times newspapers’ exclusive Raconteur magazine supplement on ‘Fraud, Cybersecurity & Financial Crime’, we talk about our initial thoughts on cybersecurity.
+Following on from CEO James Carter’s recent interview in The Times newspapers’ exclusive Raconteur magazine supplement on ‘Fraud, Cybersecurity & Financial Crime’, we talk about our initial thoughts on cybersecurity.

 Cyberattacks and education

 Although many might go unreported, cyberattacks happen regularly.
-Most recently I read the NHS was targeted by a ransomware attack, causing significant disruptions to services on the 4th of August and continuing into the following week.
-This attack really brings home how important it is for organisations of any size to put adequate security measures into place to protect themselves and their clients’ data.
+More recently, the NHS was targeted by a ransomware attack, causing significant disruptions to services on the 4th of August and continuing into the following week.
+This attack really brings home how important it is for organisations of any size to put adequate security measures into place to protect themselves and their client’s data.

-Following some research into the world of cybersecurity, I was stunned to learn that in July alone there were 85 data breaches.
+Following some research into the world of cybersecurity, we learned that in July alone there were 85 data breaches.
 The statistic, published by IT Governance, estimates that these incidents led to 99.2 million breached records – many of which were the consequence of cybercrime.

 How PR can help in a cyber crisis

-My main takeaway from James’ interview about data breaches, its that as PR professionals, the roles of the team here at Touchdown is to help our clients use “clear, unemotional language” to convey data breaches and information to key audiences – ranging from customers and employees to partners and the general public.
+If you’re to take anything away from James’ interview about data breaches, its that as PR professionals, the roles of the team here at Touchdown is to help clients use “clear, unemotional language” to convey data breaches and information to key audiences – ranging from customers and employees to partners and the general public.
 An “open and honest” response as well as a reliable presence are essential both in-house at Touchdown PR and with our clients.
 The best way to do this is to have a tested plan in place, with support from the very top of the organisation.
 Building awareness is also an essential, so get inspired to take action by finding out how one of our own clients used a flashmob to depict the importance of cybersecurity.

 If you want a PR team that can work under pressure to handle your crisis management, as well as produce effective communications all year round, get in touch by emailing [email protected].